 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-At some point, Robert was sent out on the Las Pinas Detail.
-He appears to have been a replacement for a POW who had died or been sent to Bilibid Prison as ill.
-The POWs on the detail were housed at the Pasay School in eighteen rooms.
-Thirty POWs were assigned to a room.
+At some point, Robert was sent out on the Las Pinas Detail as a replacement for a POW who had died or been sent to Bilibid Prison as ill.
+The POWs on the detail were housed at the Pasay School in eighteen rooms with thirty POWs assigned to a room.
+Each morning the POWs walked a mile and a half to the airfield.

 The POWs were used to extend and widen runways for the Japanese Navy.
 The plans for this expansion came from the American Army which had drawn them up before the war.
 The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.